 You can be creative with the visuals and save the software screens for an online demo.
 The purpose of a general brand or product explainer video is to get them to enquire or want to learn more.

 A demo is a separate video (or presentation) where buyers are already interested in learning more.
-For an introductory video like an animated explainer, where they see it on your website or social media and maybe don’t know a lot more about you, they just need to know it’ll work for them.
+For an introductory video like an animated explainer, where they see it on your website or social media and maybe don’t know much more about you, they just need to know it’ll work for them.

-You can go quite conceptual and futuristic or very heartwarming and relatable if you want.
-The visuals needn’t be all ‘techy’ and corporate, and they needn’t be yet another icon-led video in shades of blue (I see this so much!).
+The visual look can vary greatly and depend on how you want the audience to feel.You can go quite conceptual and futuristic or very heartwarming and relatable if you want.
+The visuals needn’t be all ‘techy’ and corporate, and they needn’t be yet another icon-led video in shades of blue (We see this so much!).
+A studio should have a wide portfolio and a full methodology in place, starting with a brief art direction that allows you to see designs and concepts as the project progresses so you can make sure they are in line with your vision and brand.

 Video by Ordinary Folk